anlcan/boilerplate-spring/README.md

 replace all occurrences of 'boilerplate' and 'boiler-plate' with your service name.

-# Contents and the Roadmap
+# Contents and the Guidelines
 ## Spring Basics

 - use [actuator](https://docs.spring.io/spring-boot/docs/current/reference/html/actuator.html?query=health%27%20target=_blank%3E%3Cb%3Ehealth%3C/b%3E%3C/a%3E-groups)